God Heals: On the Jericho Road

 Read: Mark 10:32-52

 Having walked long distances, and dealt with many questions and requests, Jesus now passes through Jericho.
-He was thronged on all sides with large crowds and He sure must have been tired.
-But as He was leaving the city, he hears the cry of a man called Bartimaeus.
-Bartimaeus means “son of Timaeus” telling us that this blind beggar did not even have his own name, rather was known just as his father’s son.
+He was thronged on all sides by large crowds and He sure must have been tired.
+But as He was leaving the city, he heard the cry of a man called Bartimaeus.
+Bartimaeus means ‘son of Timaeus’ telling us that this blind beggar did not even have his own name, rather was known just as his father’s son.

 Jesus says to him “Go, your faith has healed you.”
 The faith of the blind man saved him.
 Bartimaeus’ faith was specific and determined.
 He knew exactly who Jesus was, and he came to Him with humility and submission.
 His faith was clear enough to tell Jesus exactly what he wanted.
 Bartimaeus then followed Jesus, making His way, his own way.
 Faith always leads to action.
 Does your faith lead you to follow Him?